oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/data-warehouse-analytics-for-IT/files/data-warehouse-analytics-for-IT-wad.md

 -   Databases in OCI must be periodically backed up.
 -   OAC models, reports, and dashboards must be periodically backed up.
--   The platform should support monitoring and self-diagnostic tool that monitors correct operation of services.
+-   The platform should support monitoring and self-diagnostic tool that monitors the correct operation of services.

 #### Environments